chatox/networks-science-course/practicum/ps05_networks_from_text.md

 Remember to `import csv` at the beginning of the file.
 You may have to press `Shift-Enter` in the cell with the imports.

-Create two files: one `EstamosPorTi.csv` containing all edges, and one `EstamosPorTi-w2.csv` containing all edges appearing twice or more.
+Create two files: one `EstamosPorTi.csv` containing all edges, and one `EstamosPorTi-w2.csv` containing all edges having count greater or equal than 2.

 # 2. Open the directed mention network in Cytoscape